 Reducing Bacteria Contamination on Electronics in Healthcare Settings

-Currently you have a 4% chance of acquiring a hospital acquired infection every time you visit a hospital.
-We have come up with a solution to help reduce hospital acquired infections by sterilizing cell phones, pagers, stethoscopes, tablets and other electronic devices.
-These devices, especially the electronics, are becoming more prevalent in the hospital setting, and studies have shown that pathogenic bacteria such as MRSA, Klebsiella pneumoniae, Pseudomonas aeruginosa, and more are on 85% of healthcare workers phones.
-Our approach was to create a device to combat this problem quickly and without hassle for busy healthcare workers.
-The device we created is a hands-free dispenser to spray the cell phone, or other object, with a fine mist of a compound with 70% isopropyl alcohol.
+There is a 4% chance of contracting an infection each time someone visits the hospital.
+We developed a solution to help reduce hospital-acquired infections by sterilizing cell phones, pagers, stethoscopes, tablets and other electronic devices.
+Studies have shown that pathogenic bacteria such as MRSA, Klebsiella pneumoniae, and Pseudomonas aeruginosa are on 85% of healthcare workers’ phones.
+Our approach was to create a device to combat this problem quickly and without hassle.
+The hands-free device sprays the cell phone, or other object, with a fine mist of a compound with 70% isopropyl alcohol.
 Studies have shown that 70% isopropyl alcohol used to clean phones has reduced bacteria by 79%.
-Our device allows healthcare workers to quickly sanitize their devices multiple times a day without taking much time or creating waste.
-We are hoping to have the devices placed anywhere a hand sanitizer can be placed to allow for healthcare workers to have quick access.
+This device allows healthcare workers to quickly sanitize their devices multiple times a day quickly and without creating waste.
+The devices can be placed anywhere a hand sanitizer is located to allow for healthcare workers to have quick access.

 Undergraduate Student, Reed College, Portland, Oregon